coreos/coreos-assembler/gangplank/README.md

 - provide testable code for parsing the commands
 - avoid migrating Jenkins pipeline to Tekton

-While `entrypoint` current supports the RHCOS JobSpec, it is anticipated that other "specficiations" will be introduced such as OCP's BuildConfig Specification.
+While `gangplank` current supports the RHCOS JobSpec, it is anticipated that other "specficiations" will be introduced such as OCP's BuildConfig Specification.

 ## GoLang to the rescue